London’s comedy clubs are always good places for an inside joke.

 The Top Secret Comedy Club isn’t doing a great job, because it’s one of the most popular comedy clubs in London.
 It started years ago in an old musty storage basement and slowly grew into the nightly phenomenon it is today.
 Many top comedians rank it in their personal favourites, and it’s a good place to watch high-profile stand-ups try out some of their new material and tweak it before an upcoming telly appearance.
 What’s more, the drinks are dirt cheap, and from Sundays to Wednesdays, all the shows are pay what you can…

 Knock2bag | Dalston

-A regular, roving comedy club that graces the stage at Dalston’s Moth Club.
-It’s a right old mash-up between big names, up-and-comers and, er, Made In Chelsea’s Francis Boulle, often rubbing shoulders on the same billing.
+A regular, roving comedy club that graces the stage at Dalston’s MOTH Club.
+It regularly pulls in big names, with multiple people you’ve heard of appearing on the same billing.
 They’ve a penchant for both the sublime and the ridiculous, so expect sketch shows and character acts to make an appearance.

 Not technically a comedy club, but undoubtedly one of the best places to see comedy in London.
 The Soho Theatre has three different stages, each of which host new writing, comedy and cabaret every night of the week.
 It’s a great place to see big names showing work in progress and previews of Edinburgh Fringe shows, as well as sketch comedy, live podcasts, and rising stars performing polished sets.